keboola/component-jira-epic-creator/component_config/component_short_description.md

-Jira is a issue tracking application
+Jira is an issue tracking application